-1. Make sure you're using the right connections
+1. Use the right sources and connections

 2. Make sure your sources are set up right